BOARD AND STAFF

 Becca Hanson / Chair

-Born in Cincinnati, Ohio into a family that was one generation removed from the family farm, Becca grew up surrounded by people who prided themselves on their midwestern backyard tomatoes.
+Born in Cincinnati, Ohio into a family one generation removed from the family farm, Becca grew up surrounded by people who prided themselves on their midwestern backyard tomatoes.

-A 14-year stint of growing up in Europe seasoned her with a healthy respect for small farms, a clear vision of a walkable urban-agricultural boundary, and a love of good seasonal local food.
-A subsequent degree in Landscape Architecture from the University of Washington, melded with a background in ecology, provided a solid foundation in design and seeing the built world differently.
+14-years of growing up in Europe seasoned her with a healthy respect for small farms, a clear vision of a walkable urban-agricultural boundary, and a love of good seasonal local food.
+A subsequent degree in Landscape Architecture combined with a background in ecology provided a solid foundation in design and its integration with nature.

 Connie Yenne / Treasurer